 When it comes to using sugar substitutes, I’m all about using products that you feel comfortable serving to your family.
 I use both natural and conventional sugar substitutes in my cooking and make no judgments in what you should use at your home.

 Originally, this recipe called for powdered stevia instead of sugar.
-Some people find stevia bitter, but I didn’t notice that in this pumpkin pie mousse recipe.
+Some people find stevia is somewhat bitter, but I didn’t notice that in this pumpkin pie mousse recipe.

 These are my favorite stevia brands: